kbairak/outbox/README.md

 ### Retried delays and DLQ (and why celery cannot do them)

-This library implements **exponential backoff** for failed messages using RabbitMQ's TTL-based delay queues.
+This library implements **delayed retries** for failed messages using RabbitMQ's TTL-based delay queues.
 When a consumer raises an exception, the message is sent to a delay queue (e.g., `outbox.delay_10s`) with a TTL.
 After the delay expires, RabbitMQ automatically routes the message back to the original queue for retry.

 **Dead-letter queues (DLQ):**